10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Tsukiji Fish Market

-The market was once famous for its daily tuna auction.
-Here, the day’s biggest catches were hocked off the highest bidder in a bustling & chaotic frenzy.
-Since 2018, though, the tuna auction was moved to a new site in Toyosu and renamed Toyosu Market.
+The Tsukuji Fish Market was once famous for its daily tuna auction.
+Here, the day’s biggest catches were hocked off to the highest bidder in a bustling and chaotic frenzy.

-Still, getting the Tsukiji experience is one of the must-do activities in Ginza.
-(And, now, without the sacrifice it once took.)
+Even with the auction relocated, I still think getting the Tsukiji experience is one of the must-do activities in Ginza.

 No longer will you need to set your alarm clock for the wee morning hours and drag yourself out of bed to queue up for the daily tuna auction.